NIR 101 Class: Operations

-The press launch of the new Enterprise was held on 3 July 1970 when a special train, carrying invited guests, ran from Great Victoria Street, Belfast to Dublin with two locomotives working the train, one at each end.
+The locomotives began operating the Enterprise on 4 July 1970, following a press launch of the new service on 3 July when a special train, carrying invited guests, ran from Great Victoria Street, Belfast to Dublin with two locomotives working the train, one at each end.
 This was generally well received, however comments were made regarding the train "hunting" due to the second locomotive pushing from the rear.